101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Fisherman’s Walk Cliff Lift

-The lift operates from Easter until September, with a daily service between May and August.
-The lift runs from 10 am until 5 pm (6 pm in summer).
-The lift costs £2.20 per adult journey (£1.70 for children aged over 5).
-Family, weekly and annual passes are also available.
+The lift is usually open daily from Easter until September.
+Operating hours are seasonal.
+The lift costs £2.45 per journey (free for children aged under 2).
+Group tickets, weekly and season passes are also available.
 Cash is not accepted.

 Parking